vic1707/GHA-combine-PRs/README.md

 The base is identical, I just added typescript support, removed the graphql request (because it's not typesafe) and added a few more features such as incremental updates.

+⚠️ Be aware: actions can't trigger other actions.
+So the Combine PR created by this action can't trigger your other workflows ⚠️

 ## Inputs

 |         Name          | Description                                                                       |                          Default                           | Required |